hmuchalski/hmuchalski.github.io/help-wanted.md

 ### Can you write?

 Submit one example of a writing assignment that you feel demonstrates your writing abilities (it should be science related, like a lab report that you feel happy with).
-It should be 4 or more pages.
+It should be 2 or more pages.

-[mailto]: mailto:hmuchalski@csufresno.edu?subject=Research Opportunity
+[mailto]: mailto:hmuchalski@mail.fresnostate.edu?subject=Research Opportunity